After being summoned, the head of Israel’s mission in Morocco talks about “revenge” and a “fake woman”

 Iran and the powers still affiliated with the agreement, under the coordination of the European Union and the indirect participation of the United States, began discussions to revive it in April 2021, which were initially suspended in June.

-In early August, talks resumed in Vienna again.
+In early August, talks resumed in Vienna once more.
 And the European Union announced on the eighth of it, that it presented to the two main parties a formula for a “final” settlement.
 Tehran submitted its proposals to the European Union on the text, and Washington responded to them on the 24th of the same month.

 On the first of September, the United States confirmed that it had received a new Iranian response, considering it, according to a spokesman for its Foreign Ministry, that it was “not constructive.”

-The Israeli diplomat spoke about the status of the negotiations on the nuclear deal, saying that the benefits of the deal are short-term and that the money and legitimacy that Iran will get later will become an issue.
+The Israeli diplomat spoke regarding the status of the negotiations on the nuclear deal, saying that the benefits of the deal are short-term and that the money and legitimacy that Iran will get later will become an issue.
 The terms of the original deal expire in 2030.

 A march capable of striking Israel